Big Springs (Idaho)

 Big Springs is a first-magnitude spring located in Island Park, Idaho in Fremont County.
 The spring produces over 120 million gallons of water each day.
 It is a primary source of the North Fork or Henrys Fork of the Snake River.
 The other major source is the Henry's Lake outlet.
 The Big Springs is also famous for its large rainbow trout which congregate at the foot of the bridge waiting to be fed by the tourists (there are coin-operated feeding dispensers) No fishing is allowed until below the outlet to Henry's Lake, several miles away.
 Big Springs is the only first-magnitude spring that issues from rhyolite lava flows.
 It is a National Natural Landmark designated in August 1980.
 The spring is in the Caribou-Targhee National Forest and the site is managed by the National Forest Service.
 There is a half mile handicap-accessible trail that offers wildlife viewing of osprey, bald eagles, waterfowl, moose, white-tailed deer, and muskrat.
+Beware, if you walk on certain paths around the spring, especially those marked with signs that say "stay on the path", Bertha (the wicked witch of Johnny Sack Cabin) will open the window of the cabin and yell at you.
+She talks like a rude schoolteacher does to little children and will say that the signs will say that "you cannot go down there", when in fact, they do not.

 Next to Big Springs is a log cabin built by Johnny Sack in 1929.
 The cabin is open to visitors.